myzhang01/reprod-hamory-miguel-walker/README.md

     - If you try running `Worms20_MasterDo.do` right now, everything will work!!

 The runtime is around 10 minutes.
 Enjoy the rest of your reproduction!

+---

+Some typos were found in `Twenty Year Impacts of Deworming - Data Replication_README.pdf`.
+They are documented below:

+- Under 'CODE FILES', item 1C, `Worms20_do_appendix.do` is misnamed.
+It should be `Worms20_master_paper_appendix.do`.
+- Under 'CODE FILES', item 2, it incorrectly says `Cost_benefit_pooled.R` is used to produce Figure 1.
+It actually produces Figure 2.
+The reference to Figure 1 in item 1B is also incorrect.
+- Under 'ADO FILES', item 1, `fdr_sharpened_qvalues.ado` is misnamed.
+It should be `fdr_adjustment.ado`.